Andrew A. Bruce: Career

 After graduating, Bruce practiced law in Wisconsin and Illinois.
 He served on the legal staff of the Wisconsin Central Railway Company and the Illinois State Board of Factory Inspectors.
 While in Illinois and practicing as an attorney there, he lived in Chicago.
 In 1895, he became involved in the Ritchie v.
 People case and fought in favor of workers’ rights.
 Bruce became known as an avid advocate of labor laws, and he helped establish laws against sweat shops in Wisconsin and Illinois.

 In 1898, he discontinued practicing law and began a career in teaching at the University of Wisconsin School of Law.
 In 1902, he moved to North Dakota and served as the Dean of the University of North Dakota School of Law until 1911.

 In 1911, Governor John Burke appointed Bruce to fill the position on the North Dakota Supreme Court that had been vacated by the resignation of Justice David Morgan.
 Bruce entered the bench at the age of 45, and he was elected to a full term in 1912.
-Bruce served on the Supreme Court until resigning on December 1, 1918, including serving as chief justice from 1917-1918.
+Bruce served on the Supreme Court until resigning on December 1, 1918, including serving as chief justice from 1917 to 1918.
 His tenure as a justice lasted roughly seven years and one month.
 His reason for retiring was in order to reenter the teaching profession.

-After resigning from the court, Bruce moved toMinnesota and taught at the University of Minnesota School of Law from 1919 to 1922.
+After resigning from the court, Bruce moved to Minnesota and taught at the University of Minnesota School of Law from 1919 to 1922.
 After that, he accepted a position at Northwestern University Law School where he taught until his death.

 In addition to his career as an attorney, professor, and judge, Bruce wrote several books on law and was a frequent contributor to magazines, newspapers, and journals.
 He also served on many committees and boards, such as the President of the American Institute of Criminal Law and Criminology.

+He was a supporter of racial segregation, writing a widely cited article Racial Zoning by Private Contract which advocated keeping African Americans out of neighborhoods largely populated by White people using private agreements.

 Andrew A. Bruce died on December 6, 1934, at the age of 68 after succumbing to a bronchial illness.